renoise/tools/Tools/com.renoise.xStream.xrnx/README.md

 ### Properties

 `rns` - shorthand for renoise.song()
+`renoise` - access to the global renoise object
 `xinc` - (number) an ever-increasing counter, initialized when output is started
 `xline` - (table) the current line, containing the following entries
 `xline.note_columns[]` - (table) access note columns in the xline